Konstantin Stanislavski: Amateur work as an actor and director

 In February 1891, Stanislavski directed Leo Tolstoy's The Fruits of Enlightenment for the Society of Art and Literature, in what he later described as his first fully independent directorial work.
 But it was not until 1893 he first met the great realist novelist and playwright that became another important influence on him.
-Five years later the MAT would be his response to Tolstoy's demand for simplicity, directness, and accessibility in art.
+Five years later, the MAT would be his response to Tolstoy's demand for simplicity, directness, and accessibility in art.

 Stanislavski's directorial methods at this time were closely modelled on the disciplined, autocratic approach of Ludwig Chronegk, the director of the Meiningen Ensemble.
 In My Life in Art (1924), Stanislavski described this approach as one in which the director is "forced to work without the help of the actor".
 From 1894 onward, Stanislavski began to assemble detailed prompt-books that included a directorial commentary on the entire play and from which not even the smallest detail was allowed to deviate.

 Whereas the Ensemble's effects tended toward the grandiose, Stanislavski introduced lyrical elaborations through the mise-en-scène that dramatised more mundane and ordinary elements of life, in keeping with Belinsky's ideas about the "poetry of the real".
-By means of his rigid and detailed control of all theatrical elements, including the strict choreography of the actors' every gesture, in Stanislavski's words "the inner kernel of the play was revealed by itself".
+Using his rigid and detailed control of all theatrical elements, including the strict choreography of the actors' every gesture, in Stanislavski's words "the inner kernel of the play was revealed by itself".
 Analysing the Society's production of Othello (1896), Jean Benedetti observes that:

 Stanislavski uses the theatre and its technical possibilities as an instrument of expression, a language, in its own right.
 The dramatic meaning is in the staging itself. [...]
 He went through the whole play in a completely different way, not relying on the text as such, with quotes from important speeches, not providing a 'literary' explanation, but speaking in terms of the play's dynamic, its action, the thoughts and feelings of the protagonists, the world in which they lived.
 His account flowed uninterruptedly from moment to moment.

 Benedetti argues that Stanislavski's task at this stage was to unite the realistic tradition of the creative actor inherited from Shchepkin and Gogol with the director-centred, organically unified Naturalistic aesthetic of the Meiningen approach.
 That synthesis would emerge eventually, but only in the wake of Stanislavski's directorial struggles with Symbolist theatre and an artistic crisis in his work as an actor.
 "The task of our generation", Stanislavski wrote as he was about to found the Moscow Art Theatre and begin his professional life in the theatre, is "to liberate art from outmoded tradition, from tired cliché and to give greater freedom to imagination and creative ability."